Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ### **Navbar**
 <img src="media/images/header.png">

 The navbar was a template taken from Bootstrap and can be found [here](https://getbootstrap.com/docs/5.1/examples/navbars/).
 I amended this for the purposes of the site.
 The store name will take the user back to the homepage if clicked.
 This is purely for user experience as users are used to this from other sites.
 The 'Home' tab also does the same thing.

-Users can aso view their basked, if they are logged in this will save their basket from a previous session so that they can return to it later.
+Users can aso view their basket, if they are logged in this will save their basket from a previous session so that they can return to it later.

 <br>